Current U.S. Student

 Pre-Departure and In-Country Orientation

-ETAs are required to fully participate in the Pre-Departure Orientation organized by ECA and IIE in the summer as well as an in-person orientation upon arrival.
+ETAs are required to fully participate in the Pre-Departure Orientation organized by ECA and IIE before their arrival in the country and upon arrival in-person orientation (pending funding availability).

 Candidate Profile

-Self-motivation, flexibility, creativity and autonomy are keys to a successful project.
-While ETAs are supported by the U.S. Embassy in Phnom Penh, they are expected to problem-solve and operate independently to the extent that they can.
+Self-motivation, creativity, adaptability, and professionalism and are keys to a successful experience as a Fulbright ETA.
+ETAs are expected to problem-solve and operate independently to the extent that they can.
 ETAs are also expected to be cultural ambassadors and promote mutual understanding between people of the United States and Cambodia.
-ETAs must be willing to learn and respect new cultures and are expected to demonstrate high levels of professionalism.
+ETAs must be willing to learn, respect, and adapt to a new culture.

 Eligibility